Top 10 Things to Do Early Spring

 Hit the Slopes for some Spring skiing on our three local mountain.
 Grouse Mountain, Mt Seymour and Cypress Mountain are usually open into mid-April.
 You can go skiing, snowboarding, snowshoeing, Nordic skiiing, tubing and tobogganing.

 The Lonsdale Quay Market is a great place to visit with kids.
 On the second floor of the market there are many kids stores and a free ballroom for young children.
 There are many places to grab at bite in the Market, including a food court that offers many choices for snacks, lunch or dinner.
-Bowen Island Pizza is a recent addition to the Market.
-Adults can visit the Green Leaf Brewing Company for a tasting flight.
 After you explore the market, be sure to head for the waterfront plaza and enjoy the scenic view.

 Plan a visit to Maplewood Farm with your family to see the latest spring-time arrivals at the farm.
 Bring some food to feed the bunnies, hint they prefer anything but carrots!
 You can also get up close and personal with the goat in the petting area.
 If you want to feed the ducks, purchase some duck food with your admission tickets.

 The Gordon Smith Gallery Canadian Art in North Vancouver is home to the acclaimed Artists for Kids Gallery.
 The Artists for Kids program has been acquiring masterworks from Canada’s leading artists for more than 20 years.
-Gallery Hours: Wednesday to Saturday 12-5pm (closed March 25 & 26).
+Gallery Hours: Tuesday-Friday 8.30pm-4pm, Saturdays 12pm-5pm.
 Suggested donation $5/adult and kids are free.

 Do you fancy a few hours on the links?
 Vancouver’s North Shore golf courses will satisfy and offer challenges for every skill level.
 Families will enjoy the Ambleside Par 3 Pitch & Putt and the Murdo Fraser Par 3 Golf Course.
 The Seymour Creek Golf Centre has a driving range as well as a family friendly mini-putt course.
 Kids 5 & under play for free.